 Effective Kotlin Item 45: Consider extracting non-essential parts of your API into extensions

-When we define final methods in a class, we need to make a decision if we want to define them as members, or if we want to define them as extension functions.
+When we define final methods in a class, we need to decide whether we want to define them as members or as extension functions.

 Both approaches are similar in many ways.
 Their use and even referencing them via reflection is very similar:

-There are also significant differences though.
-They both have their pros and cons, and one way does not dominate over another.
-This is why my suggestion is to consider such extraction, not necessarily to do it.
-The point is to make smart decisions, and for that, we need to understand the differences.
+However, there are some significant differences between those two options.
+They both have their pros and cons, thus one way does not dominate over the other.
+Therefore, I suggest considering extracting non-essential parts of your API into extensions, not necessarily doing it.
+The point is to make smart decisions, and to do this we need to understand the differences between those two options.

 Thanks to the fact that extensions need to be imported, we can have many extensions with the same name on the same type.
-This is good because different libraries can provide extra methods, and we won’t have a conflict.
-On the other hand, it would be dangerous to have two extensions with the same name, but having different behavior.
+This is good because different libraries can provide extra methods, therefore we won’t have a conflict.
+On the other hand, it would be dangerous to have two extensions with the same name but with different behavior.
 For such cases, we can cut the Gordian knot by making a member function.
 The compiler always chooses member functions over extensions1.

-Another significant difference is that extensions are not virtual, meaning that they cannot be redefined in derived classes.
+Another significant difference is that extensions are not virtual, meaning they cannot be redefined in derived classes.
 The extension function to call is selected statically during compilation.
-This is a different behavior from member elements, that are virtual in Kotlin.
+This is different behavior than member elements that are virtual in Kotlin.
 Therefore, we should not use extensions for elements that are designed for inheritance.

 Another consequence of this fact is that we define extensions on types, not on classes.
 This gives us more freedom.
 For instance, we can define an extension on a nullable or generic type:

 The last important difference is that extensions are not listed as members in the class reference.
-This is why they are not considered by annotation processors and why, when we process a class using annotation processing, we cannot extract into extensions elements that should be processed.
-On the other hand, if we extract non-essential elements into extensions, we don’t need to worry about them being seen by those processors.
-We don’t need to hide them, because they are not in the class anyway.
+This is why they are not considered by annotation processors, and we cannot extract elements that should be processed into extensions when we process a class using annotation processing.
+On the other hand, if we extract non-essential elements into extensions, we don’t need to worry about them being seen by these processors.
+We don’t need to hide them because they are not in the class anyway.